-No major changes in law are expected in 2024 but reference should be made to the EU Directive 2021/2118 amending the Directive 2009/103/EC relating to insurance against civil liability in respect of the use of motor vehicles.
-This Directive should have been transposed by December 23, 2023, and Portugal has already been notified by the Commission of the failure to complete transposition within the legal deadline.
+No major changes in law are expected in 2025 but reference should be made to the long awaited publication of Decree Law No. 26/2025 of 20 March that completed the transposition of the EU Directive 2021/2118 amending the Directive 2009/103/EC relating to insurance against civil liability in respect of the use of motor vehicles.
+This Decree Law pursues the public policy of strengthening the protection of victims of motor vehicle accidents, in particular accidents involving trailers, as well as in situations of liquidation or insolvency of insurance companies.